84emllc/84emai/content/about.md

 ## About this site

 Built with Hugo and Claude Code.
+Hosted by Kinsta.
 Content is written and edited by a human.
 AI helped with code, not prose.

 For machines: [llms.txt](/llms.txt) | For humans: [humans.txt](/humans.txt)